codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 <br>

 **Before you begin**
-* To authenticate through a Git Runtime access token, make sure your token is valid and has the required scopes for GitOps Runtimes
+* To authenticate through a Git Runtime access token, make sure your [token is valid and has the required scopes and is set up as required]({{site.baseurl}}/docs/reference/git-tokens/#git-runtime-token-scopes)
 * To use SSH, copy the SSH private key for your Git provider

 <br>